penny64/r3-tdw/docs/devlog.md

 with very little work on my end, which does a lot for the game as a whole.
 I feel confident in this idea for once.

+Had an impromptu Twitch stream that got a dozen or so viewers.
+Interesting...

 #Sat Oct 11 2014

 Spent a few hours working on mission details and how to best fit them into the